-- " The extension and upgrade of the existing Verwoerdburg Substation. - " Construction of 2x 400kV loop-in lines from the existing Apollo-Pluto transmission line which will feed into the Verwoerdburg Substation, a distance of approximately ~4 km. - " Construction of the new Phoebus Substation adjacent to Hangklip Substation. - " Construction of a new 400kV transmission power line between the Phoebus Substation and the Kwagga Substation, a distance of ~30 km. - " Construction of loop in/out Apollo-Dinaledi power line into Phoebus substation Associated (infrastructure) works to integrate the new transmission power lines and substation into the Transmission grid (such as access roads, communication tower, etc) and accommodate the new lines at existing substations (such as the construction of new feeder bays within the existing substation sites).
+- " The extension and upgrade of the existing Verwoerdburg Substation. - " Construction of 2x 400kV loop in and out lines from the existing Apollo-Pluto transmission line which will feed into the Verwoerdburg Substation, a distance of approximately ~4 km. - " Construction of the new Phoebus Substation adjacent to Hangklip Substation. - " Construction of Apollo-Dinaledi loop in/out power line into Phoebus substation - " Construction of a new 400kV transmission power line between the Phoebus Substation and the Kwagga Substation, a distance of ~30 km. - Associated (infrastructure) works to integrate the new transmission power lines and substation into the Transmission grid (such as access roads, communication tower, etc) and accommodate the new lines at existing substations (such as the construction of new feeder bays within the existing substation sites).